Roadhog (Overwatch)

-Roadhog is the alias of Mako Rutledge, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
+Roadhog is the alias of Mako Rutledge, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person hero shooter, and the resulting franchise.

 Conception and design

-While working on a massive multiplayer online game concept for Blizzard Entertainment, developer Geoff Goodman suggested the idea of a large number of character classes for players to select, with class specialization for each.
+While working on a massively multiplayer online game concept for Blizzard Entertainment, developer Geoff Goodman suggested the idea of a large number of character classes for players to select, with class specialization for each.
 Fellow developer Jeff Kaplan took this idea to heart, and over time developed a project codenamed Prometheus, which would later become the game Overwatch.
 Designed by artist Arnold Tsang, Roadhog was one of the characters included in the original pitch image for the project, and went through multiple redesigns.
 Initial concepts featured the character with a mutated appearance caused by radiation, prominently the presence of a pig like face and snout with the rear edges of the mouth stapled together.

 After the character Junkrat was developed, they were able to finalize Roadhog's design.
 Now giving him a more-human appearance with a pig-like gas mask, they utilized themes inspired from the Mad Max films.
 The writing team chose to make the two partners in crime, with lead writer Michael Chu describing the pair as "not exactly your common superheroes".
 They were particularly excited by the inclusion of the pair as unlike other characters introduced at the game's release that did not have ties to the titular Overwatch organization, and thus gave them new opportunities to "try something new".